saleor/apps/apps/cms/README.md

 - strings fields: `saleor_id`, `name`, `product_id`, `product_name`, `product_slug`,
 - JSON fileds: `channels`.

+### Known issues

+CMS Hub updates product variants in CMS providers on create, update or delete product variant webook events.
+They are triggered on product variant channel listing added or updated, but they currently don't trigger on deleting channel listing due to the [core issue #12247](https://github.com/saleor/saleor/issues/12247).
+To make it working on deleting channel listing, you can additionally modify other product variant field e.g. `name`, so webhook handlers receive the updated channel listings as well.

 ## How to use it?

 1. Install the application in your Dashboard and open it.